 With this said, there are many types of potential arrangements.
 In New Jersey, it is common for both parents to maintain joint legal custody of the children, meaning that both parents share in decision-making over education, religion and the child’s general welfare.
 Sometimes parents share joint physical custody as well, meaning that both parents have equal or at least somewhat similar amounts of parenting time.
 In other situations, one parent may have sole custody while the other has parenting time.

-Ideally, a custody agreement should be resolved through meditation or negotiation between the parties.
+Ideally, a custody agreement should be resolved through mediation or negotiation between the parties.
 An actual custody battle in the courtroom is likely to require expert testimony and cost substantial amounts of money.
-We counsel clients to avoid these scenarios whenever possible, but am able to litigate custody disputes when there is no reasonable alternative.
+We counsel clients to avoid these scenarios whenever possible but are able to litigate custody disputes when there is no reasonable alternative.

 Never Forget — As a Parent, You Have Parenting Time Rights and Obligations